PluribusDigital/playbook/communications/slack.md

 * General Channel: this is very public.
 Think of it as the “lobby” area.
 Any employee and/or guest user can see what goes on here.
 It is intended for broad announcements or chatter with no expectation of privacy.
 An example might be announcing: “working from home for morning due to appointment”.

-* Other Public Channels: These are similarly public and potentially accessible by just about anyone who is part of the STSI slack.
+* Other Public Channels: These are similarly public and potentially accessible by just about anyone who is part of the Pluribus slack.
 This is great for public conversations around some topic.

 * Private Channels: Private channels (with a padlock icon ) are only visible to invited members.
 This is good for controlling access to a specific topical channel, e.g. a proposal.